-A. Each Regional Champion College for Hunter Seat shall compete at the Zone Horse Show for the Zone Champion College title in their respective disciplines.
+- A. Each Regional Champion College for Hunter Seat shall compete at the Zone Horse Show for the Zone Champion College title in their respective disciplines.
 Only these teams are eligible to represent the Zone at the National Horse Show.
-Each Regional Champion College for Western shall compete at one of three Western Semi-Finals, from which the top three teams will be determined for entry to the National Horse Show.

-- B. At the option of the Zone Host, the Regional Reserve Champion Colleges may be invited to compete, but the results shall not affect Rule 7602 A. - C. Each Hunter Seat Regional Champion College shall field a team of eight riders, Classes 1 through 8.
-All eight (8) scores shall count. - D. Each Western Regional Champion College shall field a team of seven riders to their designated Western Semi-Finals, one each from Class 11 through 17.
-All seven (7) scores shall count. - E. Riders chosen to compete in the Zone Team /Western Semi-Final competition may also be those who have qualified in the Individual Zone/Western Semi-Final classes, but those riders must compete at their current IHSA levels (See Rule 7206). - F. All riders competing in Zone/Western Semi-Final Team classes must have shown in a regular IHSA point show during the current season and must ride at their current level.
+Each Regional Champion College for Western shall compete at one of three Western Semi-Finals, from which the top three teams will be determined for entry to the National Horse Show. - B. At the option of the Zone Host, the Regional Reserve Champion Colleges may be invited to compete, but the results shall not affect Rule 7602 A. - C. Each Hunter Seat Regional Champion College shall field a team of eight riders, Classes 1 through 8.
+All eight (8) scores shall count. - Each Western Regional Champion College shall field a team of six riders to their designated Western Semi-Finals, one from each Class 11 through 16.
+All six (6) scores shall count. - E. Riders chosen to compete in the Zone Team /Western Semi-Final competition may also be those who have qualified in the Individual Zone/Western Semi-Final classes, but those riders must compete at their current IHSA levels (See Rule 7206). - F. All riders competing in Zone/Western Semi-Final Team classes must have shown in a regular IHSA point show during the current season and must ride at their current level.
 They must be full time students in good standing in accordance with Rule 1201. - G. The team scoring the highest number of points in the Zone Team Classes shall be named the Zone Champion College. - H. In the event of a tie in the Zone Team/Western Semi-Final or equivalent competition, ties shall be broken first by the total number of first place finishes, then by a total number of second place finishes, then by the highest total over fences or reining points.
-If the tie still cannot be broken, a class from the regular show format shall be drawn from a hat, and the tied schools shall each enter a rider in that level in the class.
-The school with the highest placed rider in that special class shall be the Champion. - I. Should a team who has qualified for Zones/Western Semi-Final be unable to attend, the coach must notify the President of the Region at once.
-The Regional President shall then invite the next highest team. - J. Each Zone Chair, in consultation only with the Regional Presidents in that Zone, will distribute its regions among the three Western Semi-Final sites, and report this distribution to the Semi-Finals Chair.
-The Semi-Finals Chair will compile the list for the three Western Semi-Finals shows, making necessary adjustments to have as nearly equal numbers as possible, at each site.
-This list will then be posted on the www.ihsainc.com website.
+If the tie still cannot be determined, a class from the regular show format shall be drawn from a hat, and the tied schools shall each enter a rider in that level in the class.
+The school with the highest placed rider in that special class shall be the Champion.

+I. Should a team who has qualified for Zones/Western Semi-Final be unable to attend, the coach must notify the President of the Region at once.
+The Regional President shall then invite the next highest team.